 Tie

 All direct force power meters transmit cadence to the head unit, in addition to power.
 Most power meters do so by using an accelerometer.
 An accelerometer is a tiny electronic device that is housed inside the power meter and measures the acceleration of the device that is in motion – in this case a pair of pedals.
+Prior to accelerometers, most power meters used magnets to measure cadence.
+All five power meter pedal manufacturers have moved away from this way of measuring cadence, so this is a tie.

 Warranty

 In addition, it’s worth noting that this weight limit pertains more to accuracy issues, rather than functional or safety issues.
-However to err on the side of caution, if do you weigh more than 231 lbs., you might want to consider one of the other pedals.
+However, to err on the side of caution, if you do weigh more than 231 lbs., you might want to consider one of the other pedals.

 Pedal/Cleat Engagement